 For each nominal depth bin, the transverse coordinates of all pixels in that bin are combined into a charge-weighted histogram, where each pixel contributes at its transverse position with weight equal to its signal.
 A Gaussian is fit to each stacked histogram, and the fitted Gaussian width is taken as the effective transverse spread for that depth interval.
 The extracted widths are converted to variances and fit with

 The resulting calibration curve is shown in Fig.~\ref{fig:muon_diffusion_calibration}, where the measured transverse variances exhibit the expected monotonic increase with nominal depth.
 This calibration is therefore interpreted as an empirical detector response relating nominal depth to transverse spread.
-These results are consistent with full depletion of the sensor, and they indicate that charge generated throughout the bulk is efficiently transported to the collection region.
+The observed depth dependence is consistent with full depletion of the sensor and indicates that charge generated throughout the bulk is efficiently transported to the collection region.